“Our only desire and our one choice should be this: I want and I choose what better leads to God’s deepening life in me.”

 Welcome.
 Are you thinking about a priestly vocation?
 In each tab you will find resources to help you in your discernment.

-We recommend that you get in contact with our priests in a nearby FSSP apostolate, keep a life of prayer, and make use of the means of sanctification that God presents in your ordinary life, especially through the sacraments of Penance and the Eucharist.
+We recommend that you keep a life of prayer and make use of the means of sanctification that God presents in your ordinary life, especially through the sacraments of Penance and the Eucharist.
+If you live close to one of our apostolates, you should introduce yourself to our priests and tell them you are discerning a vocation

 - 18 to 35 years of age, unmarried.
 We encourage a year or two of exercising responsibility after high school, whether through a good job or pursuing higher education.
 Acceptance of an applicant directly after high school is considered an exception rather than the norm.